-- All risk events not linked to a sign-in
+- All risk detections not linked to a sign-in

 - The current user risk

-- Any risk remediation or dismissal actions performed on the user till date
+- Any risk remediation or dismissal actions performed on the user until date

 How Identity Protection detects risk

-Azure AD uses machine learning to detect anomalies and suspicious activity, using both signals detected in real-time during sign-ins as well as non-real time signals related to users and their sign-in activities.
-Using this data, Identity Protection calculates a real-time sign-in risk each time a user authenticates, as well as determining an overall user risk level for reach user.
+Azure AD uses machine learning to detect anomalies and suspicious activity, using both signals detected in real time during sign-ins as well as non-real time signals related to users and their sign-in activities.
+Using this data, Identity Protection calculates a real-time sign-in risk each time a user authenticates, as well as determining an overall user risk level for each user.
 Identity Protection allows you to automatically take action on these risk detections by configuring Identity Protection user risk and Sign-In Risk policies.